 How Do I Know What Brings Me Peace?

-As we said before – although there are design rules to follow – much of the experience of balance, and the peaceful feelings that go with it, are subjective.
+As we said before, although there are design rules to follow, much of the experience of balance, and the peaceful feelings that go with it, are subjective.
 The answer varies from person to person.
-To find out what kind of design solutions will resonate with your soul, try some visual research.
+To find out what kind of design solutions will resonate with your soul, try doing some visual research.
 Look at photographs of spaces and allow yourself to respond organically, either by speaking it aloud or jotting down notes.

-Sharing images and your responses with your designer will greatly help the planning process.
-Even if you can’t put your finger on why an image is making you feel a certain way, it is valuable.
+Sharing images (and your responses) with your designer will greatly help the planning process.
+Even if you can’t put your finger on why an image is making you feel a certain way, that is valuable.
 Something as simple as “This feels off to me” or “These feel good to me” helps your designer understand what works for you.

-Our goal is for your home to provide a sense of well-being, give you both energy and a sense of calm.
-Perhaps there are places in your home that make you feel that way.
+Our goal is for your home to provide a sense of well-being, and give you energy as well as a sense of calm.
+Perhaps there are places in your home that make you feel that way?
 Jot those down and take a picture or two to show your designer.

-During a remodel, the original design featured huge panes of glass.
-The design team immediately felt that the massing of the glass was off by two feet.
+The original design of this home featured huge panes of glass.
+Our Bluestem design team immediately felt that the massing of the glass was off by two feet.

 The team reordered the sizes of the windows, aligning them across the room from each other, and changed the fenestration (openings).
 These little tweaks made a huge difference.